PLangHQ/plang/Documentation/ErrorHandler.md

 - throw 'Error happened'
 ```

-In this example, if an error occurs during the `get` operation, the `ManageError` goal is invoked.
-This goal logs the error and throws an exception to halt further execution.
+In this example, if an error occurs during the `get` request, the `ManageError` goal is called.
+The error is logged, and an error message is thrown.

 ## ErrorHandler Properties

-ErrorHandler supports various properties to customize the error handling behavior:
+The `ErrorHandler` has several properties that allow you to customize how errors are handled:

-- **IgnoreError**: By default, this is set to `false`.
-If set to `true`, the error is caught but the execution continues to the next step.
-  - Example: `on error 'element not found', ignore`
+- **IgnoreError**: Default is `false`.
+Allows you to catch an error but ignore it and continue to the next step.
+Example: `on error 'element not found', ignore`.

-- **Message**: Checks if the specified text is present in the error message (case insensitive).
-  - Example: `on error 'timeout', call HandleTimeout`
+- **Message**: The message of the error.
+You can check if the defined text is in the message (case insensitive).
+Example: `on error 'timeout', call HandleTimeout`.

-- **StatusCode**: Similar to HTTP status codes, where 400 indicates a user error and 500 indicates a server/system error.
-  - Example: `on error 402, call PayForService`
+- **StatusCode**: The status code of the error, similar to HTTP status codes.
+Example: `on error 402, call PayForService`.

-- **Key**: Identifies the type of error (e.g., StepError, ServiceError, ProgramError).
-  - Example: `on error key:'ProgramError', call HandleProgramError`
+- **Key**: The key of the error, which can vary.
+Common keys include `StepError`, `ServiceError`, and `ProgramError`.
+Example: `on error key:'ProgramError', call HandleProgramError`.

-- **GoalToCall**: Specifies which goal to call when an error occurs, with the option to pass parameters.
-  - Example: `on error call HandleError %variable%`
+- **GoalToCall**: Specifies which goal to call on the error.
+You can send parameters, e.g., `on error call HandleError %variable%`.

-- **RetryHandler**: Defines how many times to retry the failed step over a specified period.
+- **RetryHandler**: Allows you to define how many times to retry the step over a specified period.
-  - Example: `retry 5 times over 3 minutes`

 ## Error Object

-The error object (`%!error%`) is automatically populated by the runtime and contains details about the error, including:
+The error object, defined as `%!error%` in Plang, is thrown by the runtime and sent to the error handler.
+It has the following properties:

 - **Message**: The error message.
+It checks if the message contains a user-defined message (case insensitive).

-- **Key**: The type of error.
+- **Key**: The key of the error, which can vary.
+Common keys include `StepError`, `ServiceError`, and `ProgramError`.

-- **StatusCode**: The error status code.
+- **StatusCode**: The status code (HTTP status codes) of the error.
+Codes 400 are user errors, and 500 are system errors.

-- **Additional Properties**: Depending on the error type, additional properties may be available.
+- **Other Properties**: Depending on the error type, you can see the properties by writing out the `%!error%` variable.
+Example: `- write out %!error%`.

-## Practical Examples

-Here are some practical examples of using ErrorHandler in plang:

-**Handling Timeouts**
+## Defining Error Handling

+You can define error handling in your Plang code like this:

 ```plang
 Start